Pianist Keisuke Nakagoshi—April in Santa Cruz

 Pianist Keisuke Nakagoshi graces UC Santa Cruz’s Music Center Recital Hall with Rippling, Resistance, and Rain, a unique concert of 21st century piano music written by composers from Japan and the United States.
 The program opens with an imaginative fantasy of a bird, explores the psychology of addiction and mental illness, explores a liberating sense of dance, a deep exploration of “synaesthesic” texture, testifies to our profound crisis of human-caused climate change—and the need to resist it—and concludes whimsically with a scent of rain.
 Featuring the music of Samuel Adams, Ben Leeds Carson, Ben Dorfan, Sam Rider, Karen Tanaka, and Atsushi Yamanaka.

-This event is presented as part of the April in Santa Cruz Festival of Creative Music.
+This event is a co-production of the Arts Council Santa Cruz County and April in Santa Cruz Festival of Creative Music.

 —